GeoffAWaddington/CSI30Wiki/CSI-Changelog.md

 ```

 ## AnyPress Widget Now Available for OSC Surfaces
-[[AnyPress|Message-Generators#anypress] is now available to be used in .ost files for OSC surfaces such as the Behringer X32.
+The [[AnyPress|Message-Generators#anypress] Message Generator is now available to be used in .ost files for OSC surfaces such as the Behringer X32/Midas series.

 # August 31, 2022